The authority figure who taught the Protagonist their Bad Habit, with good intentions and the wrong philosophy.

 Ratatouille: Remy's father Django is the King.
 His Law is: rats survive by staying invisible, hiding their nature, never trusting humans.
 He is not cruel — he loves Remy.
 But his Law is exactly what Remy must shed to reach Heaven on Earth.

-In Bruges: Harry is the King.
-His Law is the hitman's code: honour the job, follow the rules, no exceptions.
-He taught Ray that this code is the only moral framework that holds a violent life together.
+In Bruges: Harry is the King — and also the Antagonist.
+His Law is the hitman’s code: honour the job, follow the rules, no exceptions.
+He taught Ken that this code is the only moral framework that holds a violent life together.
 He believes it completely.
-He is wrong.
+It is what Ken has followed for his entire career.
+And it is exactly what Ken must shed to reach his Heaven on Earth: dying with a clear conscience, having chosen mercy over the code.

 Good Will Hunting: Will's King is not a single character — it is the collective voice of Southie, embodied most clearly by Chuckie.
 The Law is: loyalty to where you come from, distrust of institutions, never abandon the neighbourhood.
 Chuckie himself delivers the moment where the King's Law transforms — his speech about Will's obligation to leave is the King dismantling his own Law.